sehmaluva/minija/README.md

 - Docker: see `docker/` and `docker-compose.yml` in repo for example compose that reverse-proxies the SPA and proxies `/api` to Django.

 ## Contributing

-Open an issue or create a PR.
+Feel free to open an issue or create a PR.
 Keep changes small and add/update tests when appropriate.